GEFA COVID-19 Update

 Key Dates and Deadlines:

-- Application process: Opens March 15, 2017, at 9:00 a.m. on this webpage.
-An application link will be provided.
+- Application process: Opens January 6, 2020, at 9:00 a.m.
 The applications will be reviewed and processed in the order received.
 The applicant will be notified by email within 15 business days.

-- Application closes: April 3, 2017, at 5:00 p.m.
-Contracts will be sent to all approved agencies for signiture.
+- Application closes: January 27, 2020, at 5:00 p.m.
+Contracts will be sent to all approved agencies for signature.
 If all rebate funds are obligated, GEFA may opt to take waitlist applications.
 Should approved applications not expend the full amount of funds available, GEFA may reallocate the grant funds to an agency on the waitlist.

 - Biannual reporting: Rebate recipients agree to report biannual energy data from solar installations for a period of three years on January 10 and July 10 of each year.
 Failure to submit biannual data may result in repayment of the rebate to GEFA.
 Installations must remain operational for at least 10 years.